Beeswax, wood, electrical components

-Installed: Tribeca Film Festival 2016, Alongside "the bomb" world premier; RISD Industrial Design Triennial, "We Start from Making," October 2016, RISD Industrial Design Gallery, "Nuclear Disarmament" January 2016.
+Faceless was installed at the Tribeca Film Festival 2016 alongside "The Bomb" world premier.
+It was also installed at the RISD Industrial Design Triennial, "We Start from Making in October 2016, as well as the RISD Industrial Design Gallery show, "Nuclear Disarmament" in January 2016.

 N Square – with backing from Ploughshares Fund, Carnegie, Hewlett Foundation, MacArthur Foundation, and Skoll – challenged a group of RISD graduate students to participate in their mission of reinvigorating the conversation around nuclear disarmament.

 Faceless is the result of Erica Efstratoudakis, Allison Davis, and Charlotte McCurdy taking up that challenge.

 We did this by creating an installation piece that explored themes of identity, destruction, and complicity.
 After all, who has the right to erase the identity of another?